Factbox: U.S. presidential election moves to the courts

 PENNSYLVANIA COURT BATTLES

-At a hearing on Wednesday, U.S. District Judge Timothy Savage in Philadelphia appeared skeptical of their allegations and how the integrity of the election might be affected.

-In a separate lawsuit, the Trump campaign asked a judge to halt ballot counting in Pennsylvania, claiming that Republicans had been unlawfully denied access to observe the process.
+The Trump campaign is also fighting Philadelphia election officials over observing vote counting in the city and was granted better access to the proceedings.
+An appeal is pending in the state’s supreme court.

-Meanwhile, Republicans in Pennsylvania have asked the U.S. Supreme Court to review a decision from the state’s highest court that allowed election officials to count mail-in ballots postmarked by Election Day that arrived through Friday.
+Republicans in the state have also asked the U.S. Supreme Court to review a decision from the state’s highest court that allowed election officials to count mail-in ballots postmarked by Tuesday’s Election Day that are delivered through Friday.

 On Wednesday, Trump’s campaign filed a motion to intervene in the case.